mrjumpy/practice-dashboard/README.md

 Since we don't use redux here.

-We need a router here, and it just fit.
+We need a router here, and it just fit :).